MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 A local post office is responsible for sorting and delivering mail in their district.
 Each morning, the post office has a team huddle to review daily goals, share announcements, and discuss known incidents.

 After the huddle, mail carriers pick up their mail and start their delivery route.
 Incidents can occur along the route, for example, a vehicle accident, dog-related issue, or social unrest protest.
 When mail carriers encounter an incident, they use Teams on their mobile devices to record the incident details, which are tracked in a list in the team channel.
+Other mail carriers can see this information and stay informed.

 Before moving to Teams, mail carriers had to go back to the post office to complete a hard-copy form to report an incident which was entered in an Excel spreadsheet.
-Teams gives mail carriers a mobile first, experience where they can use Lists to report incidents in the field, share incident details with team members, and manage incident information.
+Teams gives mail carriers a mobile first, experience where they can use Lists to report incidents in the field as they happen, share incident details with team members, and manage incident information.

 ## What you need to know about Lists